-- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Service Consumer; - The Entitled Party delegates (part of) its rights (as registered at the Service Provider) to the Service Consumer Entity.
-He registers this delegation in an Authorisation Registry; - The Service Provider knows which Authorisation Registry to request the delegation evidence from; - The Service Provider is able to authenticate the Authorisation Registry;

-- The Authorisation Registry is able to authenticate the Service Provider; - It is clear, through scheme agreements, under what conditions an Authorisation Registry can provide delegation information to a Service Provider.
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Service Consumer; - The delegation/authorisation responsible at the Entitled Party delegates (part of) the Entitled Party's rights (as registered at the Service Provider) to the Service Consumer.
+He registers this delegation in an Authorisation Registry; - The Service Provider knows which Authorisation Registry to request the delegation evidence from; - The Service Provider is able to authenticate the Authorisation Registry; - The Authorisation Registry is able to authenticate the Service Provider; - It is clear, through scheme agreements, under what conditions an Authorisation Registry can provide delegation information to a Service Provider.

-- 1. The Service Consumer requests a service from the Service Provider; - 2.
-The Service Provider authenticates the Service Consumer and validates the iSHARE adherence of the Service Consuming Entity; - 3.
+- 1. The Machine Service Consumer requests a service from the Service Provider; - 2.
+The Service Provider authenticates the Machine Service Consumer and validates the iSHARE adherence of the Service Consumer; - 3.
 The Service Provider requests delegation evidence from the Authorisation Registry; - 4.
 The Authorisation Registry authenticates the Service Provider and validates its iSHARE adherence; - 5.
 The Authorisation Registry authorises the Service Provider based on the scheme agreements for providing delegation information; - 6.
 The Authorisation Registry provides the delegation evidence; - 7.
 The Service Provider validates the received delegation evidence through the following steps: - a.
 The Service Provider authenticates the Entitled Party and validates its iSHARE adherence based on the delegation evidence; - b.
 The Service Provider authorises the Entitled Party based on the entitlement information registered with the Service Provider. - 8.
-The Service Provider authorises the Service Consumer of the Service Consuming Entity based on the validity of the delegation evidence; - 9.
+The Service Provider authorises the Machine Service Consumer of the Service Consumer based on the validity of the delegation evidence; - 9.
 The Service Provider executes the requested service; - 10.
-The Service Provider provides the service result to the Service Consumer.
+The Service Provider provides the service result to the Machine Service Consumer.